runnane/ValheimWebMap/README.md

+#Fork notes

+Fork of Valheim WebMap with the following changes:
+* leaflet used for web w/ some plugins
+* removed nodejs usage
+* pin editing from web (no auth, use acl on web!)
+* custom icons

+## TODO
+* follow
+* ping
+* more server evens

+Original README.md below:

 # Valheim WebMap

 This server side mod creates a web based map that shows live players and allows shared exploration.
 After port forwarding the correct port, you can share `http://your_ip:port` to anyone else and they can see the map too. **Clients do not need to have any mods installed!**